Strange Recipes

 Fermented Black Bean Salmon en Papillote with Asparagus and Ginger Dashi Butter

-This recipe crashes a Cantonese dim sum kitchen into a Parisian bistro at full speed — and somehow nobody gets hurt.
-Fermented black beans bring a funky, oceanic depth that mirrors the salmon's own umami richness, while a ginger-spiked dashi butter melts into the parchment packet and creates a broth that is neither French nor Chinese but absolutely its own delicious thing.
-The steam-sealed papillote technique locks in volatile aromatics that would otherwise cook off, meaning every molecule of that weird, wonderful funk lands directly on your fish.
+A Cantonese dim sum kitchen collides with a Parisian bistro, and somehow the result is better than either.
+Fermented black beans bring a funky, oceanic depth that mirrors the salmon's own umami richness, while a ginger-spiked dashi butter melts inside the parchment packet into a broth that belongs to neither cuisine and tastes completely its own.
+The papillote locks in volatile aromatics that would otherwise cook off, so every bit of that weird, wonderful funk lands directly on the fish.

 7. 07